melezhik/swat/README.md

 - has simple and yet flexible DSL with low price mastering ( see my tutorial )
 - produces [TAP](https://testanything.org/) output
 - leverages famous [perl prove](http://search.cpan.org/perldoc?prove) and [curl](http://curl.haxx.se/) utilities
-- has minimal dependency tree  and probably will run out of the box on most linux environments, provided that one has perl/bash/find/curl by hand ( which is true  for most cases )

 # Tutorial